 - Type: Select CNAME.

 - Host: Enter the prefix of the domain name for CDN.
 For example, if your domain name

-- After you add a CNAME record, it takes about 10 minutes to update the status in the console.
+- After you add a CNAME record, it takes approximately 10 minutes for the system to update the status in the console.
 The system may prompt that you must add a CNAME record.
 Ignore the message.

-- Verify that the new CNAME record takes effect.
+- Check whether the CNAME record has taken effect.

 - Use the Command Prompt to ping the accelerated domain name.
 If the CNAME in the output matches the CNAME assigned